SOMD CEI Mini Grants

 • Clear articulation of the nature and goals of the project.

 • Clear articulation of how the planned activity speaks to the goals of the SOMD and the university, as outlined in the university’s IDEAL Framework: A Commitment to Diversity, Equity, and Inclusion.
-There are myriad ways a project might speak to those goals, including (but not limited to): addressing areas of research or practice that have traditionally been marginalized; providing mentorship for students from underrepresented backgrounds who may not see their identities reflected in their fields of study; developing new directions in research and practice that imagine a more diverse future for a given field; and developing administrative strategies for promoting diversity in higher education.
+There are myriad ways a project might speak to those goals, including (but not limited to): addressing areas of research or practice that have traditionally been marginalized; receiving mentorship from scholars and artists from underrepresented backgrounds in your field of study; developing new directions in research, practice, or performance that imagine a more diverse future for a given field; and developing administrative strategies for promoting diversity in arts education.

 • Feasibility of the proposed budget.